ChrisRod622922/danmaku-python-shooter/README.md

 ### How to Run (May 24, 2019)
 1. Download an application file from the _releases_ tab in the main repository on Github.
 2. Double-click the file to launch the game.

+*Note:* You must have Python version 3.6 or higher in order to execute the game.

 ### Credits